 To determine how much time you will need to change planes in a particular airport, look up minimum connection times online and factor in extenuating circumstances that might apply to your trip.

 The following factors could affect the amount of time you have to get to your connecting flight:

-If you have booked travel on two different airlines, you will be responsible for deciding how much time to allow between flights.
+If you have booked travel on two different airlines, you are responsible for deciding how much time to allow between flights.
 Your airlines do not have to help you resolve flight connection problems if you have not allowed the minimum connection time for your flights and airport.

 Customs and Immigration

 Some airports, such as London's Heathrow Airport, make all connecting passengers on international flights go through security screening between flights.
 Allow extra time for this process in addition to the time you added for clearing customs and immigration.

 It takes more time to get to your connecting flight's departure gate at a large airport than at a smaller one.
 If you are flying through a large, busy airport, allow extra time to make that connection.

 Summer thunderstorms, winter snows and unexpected weather events can ground flights or trap airplanes in a long de-icing line.
 If you are traveling during the summer, winter or hurricane season, add extra time at your layover airport to cover possible weather delays.